Not on this List. . .

 What can I add to the already stellar reviews of Schitt’s Creek?
 Like The Good Place I nearly didn’t make it based on the first two episodes, but again, the recommendations of others plus a pile of awards convinced me to give it a longer try.
 It’s episode 5 that cinched the deal.
 It’s not about a family of One Percenters finding small town life incomprehensible and everyone looks foolish (though that happens), it’s about what happens when life forces us to see another way to live our lives and respect people who have chosen a different path.

 New Girl is a late entrant to my favorites list for two reasons.
 No laugh track, of course.
-The other is that, while it’s the familiar premise of a group of people sharing an unlikely apartment or floor of a very small apartment building and most of the humor derives from their stuff with each other, the dynamic includes one change that few earlier sitcoms even dared to posit: the male ego is not babied and pandered to.
+The other is that, while it’s the familiar premise of a group of people sharing unlikely living quarters and most of the humor derives from their stuff with each other, the dynamic includes one change that few earlier sitcoms that fronted women dared: the male ego is not the center of the story universe.

 When Jessica Day shows up to interview for the fourth bedroom in an L.A. loft, we know right away the three guys who live there are idiots in their own special way.
 There’s even a douche bag jar where the chauvinist ladies man is frequently required by the other guys to put in money.